Unique Things To Do in Denver This Weekend 10/16 - 10/20 - 303 Magazine

 Ramen Cup Cinema Club

-This Ramen Cup Cinema Club will show Arrival, directed by Denis Villeneuve, released in 2016, featuring Amy Adams and Jeremy Renner.
+The Lowdown: This Ramen Cup Cinema Club will show Arrival, directed by Denis Villeneuve, released in 2016, featuring Amy Adams and Jeremy Renner.
 Guests are invited to indulge in a cup of ramen and themed cocktails, or participate in interactive games or discussion following the movie.
+Buy tickets here

 Garrett Ammon’s Devil’s Crush

-The contemporary ballet company, Wonderbound, brings this performance of Devil’s Crush to stage.
+The Lowdown: The contemporary ballet company, Wonderbound, brings this performance of Devil’s Crush to stage.
 The story centers around the decision of eternity in paradise or a fiery wasteland, as a woman extends her life with the sign of her pen, regardless of the consequences.
+Buy tickets here

 Flatstock 99 Artist Talk and Q&A

-This event kicks off Flatstock 99 with an Artist Talk and Q&A session facilitated by Tuffy Tuffington, Co-Chair of the Poster Institute.
+The Lowdown: This event kicks off Flatstock 99 with an Artist Talk and Q&A session facilitated by Tuffy Tuffington, Co-Chair of the Poster Institute.
 The panel will include up to six artists attending Flatstock 99 over the weekend.
 Stay tuned for the lineup.
+Buy tickets here

 Elitch Gardens’ Fright Fest

-Fright Fest at Elitch Gardens will span six weekends from Sept. through Nov.
+The Lowdown: Fright Fest at Elitch Gardens will span six weekends from Sept. through Nov.
 3 with different themed haunted houses, attractions and live shows including CARN-EVIL, LOCK UP: NO ESCAPE, SÉANCE, TERRORTORIES and INSIDIOUS CIRCUS: THE SUMMONING.
+Buy tickets here

 Sip and Swap: Costume Exchange